Article

 Hibernate is a powerful ORM.
 It comes with several monitoring features such as logs and metrics/statistics.
 They can provide valuable insights of the behavior of the persistence layer, in order to optimize the application performances or troubleshoot mapping issues.

-These features can be used by applications that directly use Hibernate.
-They also run fine with high level application frameworks such Spring Boot (for example using Spring Data JPA), Java/Jakarta EE or others.
+These features are available to applications that directly use Hibernate.
+They also run fine with high level application frameworks such Spring Boot (for example using Spring Data JPA) or others.

 Note that this article was written along with a demo application (see link in the conclusion) using Hibernate 5.6.11 (from Spring Boot 2.7.4) and 6.1.5 (from Spring Boot 3.0.1).